-(Image above - North Slope, Alaska - 45 minutes to dig a mammoth femur out of permafrost (And we didn't even really want it - but it was just too mice to walk past).
+(Image above - North Slope, Alaska - after 45 minutes of digging a complete mammoth femur out of permafrost.
+(And we didn't even really want it - but it was just too nice to walk past).

-My career has been built around fieldwork - collecting samples and developing new ways to extract genetic signals from them, in order to study their environment and the context in which they have been preserved, and what that can tell us about the events at the time.
-I started my research with Svante Pääbo in 1989, as one of the pioneers of the field of ancient DNA, but my main interest has always been research that spans multiple disciplines and focuses on unconventional approaches to answer big picture questions.
-I have an unusually broad background that ranges across genomics, evolution, microbiology, palaeontology, climate change, environmental science, astrobiology, and molecular dating amongst other areas.
-This has allowed me to build and work with large, multi-disciplinary, international teams of experts - especially like-minded individuals interested in tackling major issues (rather than more incremental science).
-Recent examples include the potential role of geomagnetism and solar weather in evolution (listen to the Adams Event podcasts at the link above), and the role of evolution in medicine.
+My career has been built around fieldwork - collecting animal and plant, sediment and water samples and developing new ways to extract detailed genetic signals from them, in order to study their environment and the context in which they have been preserved, and what that can tell us about the events at the time.
+I started my research with Svante Pääbo in 1989, doing some of the first ancient DNA studies and pioneering the field standards for ancient DNA.
+However, my main interest has always been research that spans multiple disciplines and focuses on unconventional approaches to answer big picture questions.
+I have an unusually broad background that ranges across climate change, environmental science, genomics, evolution, microbiology, palaeontology, geology/geomagnetism, and molecular dating amongst other areas.
+I specialise in building international teams of multi-disciplinary experts interested in tackling major scientific questions (rather than more standard incremental science).
+Recent examples include the potential role of geomagnetism and solar weather in evolution (listen to the Adams Event podcasts at the link above), human evolution and medicine, and the impacts of climate change.

 My specific area of expertise is ancient DNA and my PhD work was performed with Svante Paabo and Allan C. Wilson, who pioneered the ancient DNA field, at UC Berkeley in 1989.
-My PhD involved some of the first experiments that confirmed that DNA could survive in sub-fossil bone and teeth, rather than just preserved soft tissues (mummified skin, hair etc), which was the general assumption at the time.
+My PhD involved some of the first experiments that confirmed that DNA could survive in sub-fossil bones rather than just preserved soft tissues (mummified skin, hair etc), which was the general assumption at the time (Cooper et al. PNAS 1992).
 This work opened the way to the genetic analysis of all the vast museum collections of bones (that weren't truly fossilised that is) - which is where I spent much of the next 30 years.

-In addition to analysing animal and plant fossils, I have also developed a number of methods to analyse traces of genetic material preserved in modern and ancient environmental samples - ranging from old damaged tissues, to sediments, ice and permafrost, water (fresh and marine), and cave calcite formations.
+In addition to analysing animal and plant fossils, I have also developed a number of methods to analyse traces of genetic material preserved in modern and ancient environmental samples - ranging from ancient sediments, ice and permafrost, water (fresh and marine), to cave calcite formations.
 The amount of surviving genetic material is generally miniscule, and establishing standards for laboratory methods has been a constant theme.
 In the case of Antarctic ice (pictured) around 5-6 litres of 130,000 year old ice were filtered in the field, in order to filter out enough micro-organisms and DNA to generate reliable signals.
 My environmental DNA research has included ancient humans, animals, plants, invertebrates, and microbes (fungi, bacteria and viruses).

-In 2014 I successfully obtained ARC funding to develop and lead the Aborginal Heritage Project (AHP), a major collaboration with Indigenous families and communities across Australia and the South Australian Museum to reconstruct the genetic history of Australia prior to the arrival of Europeans.
+In 2014 I successfully obtained ARC funding to develop and lead the Aborginal Heritage Project (AHP), a major collaboration with Indigenous families and communities across Australia and the South Australian Museum, to reconstruct the genetic history of Australia prior to the arrival of Europeans.
 The AHP is based on the generation of full genomic sequences from historic hair samples held at the South Australian Museum.
-These were collected in a series of anthropological expeditions across Australia between the 1920s and 1970s by the Board for Anthropology at the University of Adelaide, led by the remarkable (and completely under-recognised) Australian scientist, Dr Norman Tindale (see video below).
-Genetic analysis of the historic hair samples is only permitted with consent from the original donors or their descendants and the project is built upon close participation of Aboriginal families in the analysis and interpretation of the resulting genetic data.
-The resulting genetic map (see link below) of Indigenous Australia aims to reconstruct Aboriginal history where written or oral records may fail, assist people from the Stolen Generation with reunification of families and location of Country, and facilitate repatriation of Indigenous cultural items and remains held in museums in Australia and overseas.
+The hair samples were collected in a series of anthropological expeditions across Australia between the 1920s and 1970s by the Board for Anthropology at the University of Adelaide, led by the remarkable (and completely under-recognised) Australian scientist, Dr Norman Tindale (see video below).
+Genetic analysis of the historic hair samples is only permitted with consent from the original donors, or their descendants, and the project is built upon close participation of Aboriginal families in the analysis and interpretation of the resulting genetic data.
+It was a huge privilege to meet some of the original individuals in the study, as well as families and communities all across Australia.
+The resulting genetic map (see link below) of Indigenous Australia is designed to reconstruct Aboriginal history where written or oral records may fail, assist people from the Stolen Generation with reunification of families and location of Country, and facilitate repatriation of Indigenous cultural items and remains held in museums in Australia and overseas.
 The project has won several awards including the Australian Museum Eureka Prize (2017: photo above with Auntie Isabel O'Loughlin), and the South Australian Science Excellence Award (2018).

 AHP Short Videos